rate-nl/ISO/readme.md

 ## 10. Policy Review and Approval

-In compliance with ISO/IEC 27001:2022 Clause 5.1.2, this Information Security Policy shall be:
+In compliance with ISO  27001:2022 Clause 5.1.2, this Information Security Policy shall be:

 - **Reviewed**: The **Managing Director** is responsible for reviewing this policy **at least annually** or when significant changes occur.
 - **Approved**: The policy must be **approved by the Chief Executive Officer (CEO)** to ensure its relevance and effectiveness.